 In 2015, we began working with Grier Heights and neighborhoods in West Charlotte to empower residents to continue working towards solutions for their sustainability challenges.
 Our programs in these neighborhoods engaged youth and apartment residents.
 We partnered with residents through transportation workshops, educational games, creation of traffic calming signs, and participation in neighborhood events.
 In July 2015, we collaborated with Mecklenburg County Park and Rec and 8 other organizations to host a Youth Sustainable Transportation Fair for 100 youth in the West Blvd area.

-Our Sustainable Neighborhoods Program expanded to West Charlotte's Lakewood neighborhood in 2016 thanks to a grant from the Duke Energy Foundation!
+Our Sustainable Neighborhoods Program expanded to West Charlotte's Lakeview (formerly known as 'Lakewood') neighborhood in 2016 thanks to a grant from the Duke Energy Foundation!

 We began a partnership with the Grier Heights neighborhood 2016 to work collaboratively on resident-identified urgent sustainability needs including technology and job training, health and wellness, transportation, and access to healthy food.
 The Lincoln Heights neighborhood became a program partner in 2017.